openwfm/wrf-sfire-docs/docs/examples.md

      singularity exec /storage/singularity/tensorflow.sif python3 gpucode.py >& gpucode.log
      # copy the output to the job output for reference
      cat gpucode.log

+** Please do not use Alderaan GPUs without allocating them by --gres as above first.**

 Example python code `gpucode.py`: